Chapter 1: Sylvanna's Final Adventure

 He was almost... beautiful, in a way, if you could find beauty in tortured flesh and misaligned bones, hairless skin and twisted lips.
 If you could find beauty in a darkspawn.

-He told me that he wanted me to be free.
+He said he wished me to be free.

 I should not have believed him, I know.
 I should not have listened to those lies, those empty platitudes.
 But I was so very weary of being trapped, and so very desperate to no longer be alone.